Richard-Rico/ThreeJs-Character-Movemment/README.md

 ## Description ⛰

 This repository contains a character movement created in Threejs library, also i used Blender for the character and animations (.fbx) was downloaded from Mixamo.
+You can use to control the character the keys WASD, SHIFT for run and SPACE for Jump

 ![Capture](https://user-images.githubusercontent.com/104793974/191455543-af1b1b35-7063-4033-b8b9-5590decc0b76.JPG)